 Tlaquepaque was built to replicate a traditional Mexican village.
 Abe Miller, along with his perfectly chosen crew (an architect and general contractor), flew his private plane for countless hours over villages throughout Mexico to get “the look” and “the feel” of the village just right.
 They studied the way villages were built, how they functioned, and what materials were used.

-As the sun sinks below the scarlet colored rocks, where the fading sunlight strikes the rock to make for a gorgeous viewing, I took one last peek at this stunning place from the Shops at Hyatt Pinon Point, while enjoying drinks out on the terrace at Sound Bites Grill.
+As the sun sinks below the scarlet-colored rocks, where the fading sunlight strikes the rock to make for a gorgeous viewing, I took one last peek at this stunning place from the Shops at Hyatt Pinon Pointe, while enjoying drinks out on the terrace at Sound Bites Grill.
 This is one spectacular view of Cathedral Rock! (and the live music, dinner, and drinks are amazing as well).